 Embrace yourself

-Beyond Stigma focuses on HIV self-stigma and gender-based violence.
-Beyond Stigma has partnered with Zimbabwean-based organizations: Zimbabwe Network of People Living with HIV and AIDS (ZNNP+), TrocaireCONNECT Z.I.S.T, and more recently, The Centre for Sexual Health and HIV/AIDS Research Zimbabwe (CeSHHAR) and Zvandiri Africaid to complete multiple research projects and ongoing interventions.
-Self-stigma can lead to serious physical and mental health consequences for those living with HIV or experiencing gender-based violence such as medication rejection and feelings of shame, self-blame, worthlessness and isolation.
-Beyond Stigma aims to reduce the negative impacts of self-stigma in Zimbabwe through formative research and programs such as 'We are the Change' and Wakakosha.
-Take a look below to learn more.
+Beyond Stigma focuses on HIV internal stigma and gender-based violence.
+Beyond Stigma has partnered with international organisations worldwide to implement projects and interventions.
+Internal stigma can lead to serious physical and mental health consequences for those living with HIV or experiencing gender-based violence, such as medication rejection and feelings of shame, self-blame, worthlessness and isolation.
+Beyond Stigma aims to reduce the negative impacts of internal stigma through formative research and evidence-based programs such as 'We are the Change' and "Wakakosha".